Elijah Blue Allman: Personal life

 Allman attended the Hyde School in Bath, Maine, graduating in 1994.

 Allman has dated Bijou Phillips, Heather Graham, Kate Hudson, and Paris Hilton.

-Through his mother Cher, Allman is of Armenian, Irish, English, and German ancestry.
+Through his mother Cher, Allman is of Armenian, Irish, English, German, and Cherokee ancestry.

-On December 1, 2013, he married Marieangela King, "Queenie", an English singer, of the band KING and sister of Jazzy and Ruby King from the British pop duo Blonde Electra.
+On December 1, 2013, he married Marieangela King, "Queenie", an English singer, of the band King and sister of Jazzy and Ruby King from the British pop duo Blonde Electra.
 The couple broke up on April 20, 2020, and Allman filed for divorce the following year.
 The divorce has been dismissed and the couple remain together.

-In 2014, Allman admitted that he began taking drugs at age 11 and battled heroin addiction for years, but claimed that he has been sober since 2008.
+In 2014, Allman admitted that he began taking drugs at age 11 and battled heroin addiction for years, but claimed that he had been sober since 2008.

 In 2023, Allman's wife, Marieangela King, alleged in a court filing that, on his mother's orders, Allman had been kidnapped from a hotel room where they had been trying to "work out their marriage" on their anniversary in November 2022.
 King said that she did not know where he was and had no way to contact him.

 In 2023, Allman's mother, Cher, filed for a conservatorship over Allman due to his ongoing substance abuse issues.
 Prior to the hearing on January 5, 2024, Allman withdrew his divorce filing and retained attorneys to contest the conservatorship.
 He attended the hearing with his attorneys and successfully argued to postpone the hearing due to Cher's attorneys’ failure to provide proper notice.
 Cher's motion for the temporary conservatorship was denied on January 30, 2024.
+She filed a second request for conservatorship in April 2026.

 On Saturday, June 14, 2025, Allman was taken to a hospital in Joshua Tree, California after suffering a drug overdose.

+Legal issues

+On Friday, February 27, 2026, Allman was arrested and charged with two counts of trespassing, simple assault, and disorderly conduct.
+The incident took place at St. Paul's School, a co-educational boarding school in Concord, New Hampshire.
+On Sunday, March 1, 2026, Allman was arrested for the second time in three days after breaking into a residential home in Windham, New Hampshire, and was charged with burglary, two counts of criminal mischief and breach of bail.
+During his arraignment for the second arrest at Salem District Court on March 2, 2026, Allman was ordered to remain held in preventive detention, and he was incarcerated at the Rockingham House of Corrections in Brentwood, New Hampshire.
+He was transferred to New Hampshire State Hospital in Concord, New Hampshire, where he currently remains.
+His next court hearing is scheduled for September in Salem, New Hampshire.